Arshtyi/Arshtyi/README.md

-# About Arshtyi
+# Arshtyi

--   I am pursuing a bachelor's degree in Computer Science and Technology at Shandong University.
+-   I am currently pursuing my undergraduate studies in Computer Science and Technology (Artificial Intelligence direction) at Shandong University.
--   I am a science fiction enthusiast and also passionate about card games, especially Yu-Gi-Oh!
+-   I enjoy science fiction novels.
+-   I like trading card games (especially Yu-Gi-Oh!).

 <p align="center">
   <i>"Exhausting all profound arguments is like placing a single hair in the vast emptiness; depleting the world's pivotal mechanisms is like casting a single drop into a giant abyss."</i>
 </p>

-### Contact Me
+## Contact Me

 -   QQ: 640006128
 -   Email: arshtyi@foxmail.com